Character & Culture

-All our subject areas provide opportunities to promote SMSC, PSHE and British Values by covering important topics such as sex education and by incorporating activities that are designed to encourage effective relationships etc. In addition to this, explicit opportunities to cover these areas and to develop pupils’ sense of themselves as “global citizens” is provided in Form Time lessons.
+All our subject areas provide opportunities to promote SMSC, PSHE and British Values by covering important topics such as relationships and sex education and health education.
+In addition to this, explicit opportunities to cover these areas and to develop pupils’ sense of themselves as “global citizens” is provided in Form Time, where appropriate.

 Pupils are encouraged to have a say in the life of the academy and to contribute to the wider society through our active Student Voice and our Leadership Programme activities.

 Careers guidance is built into the Form Time programme as well as ‘Character and Culture’ lessons.
 All of our students are able to gain experience of the world of work through careers events, visits and a variety of workshops.
 Some form of work experience and/or work shadowing is offered to all students in Years 8 and 10.
-We have an external Careers Advisor and a growing number of partnerships with local colleges, businesses and other organisations such as Nexus Engineering, the UEA and Access to Music.
+We have an in-school Careers Advisor and a growing number of partnerships with local colleges, businesses and other organisations such as the UEA and NEACO.

 Where Do Other Curriculum Subjects Fit In?